restimel/dynamicAstar/README.md

     finish: target,
 };

-/* The algorithm */
+/* Run the algorithm */
 const path = AStar(firstNode, getNeighbours);

-/* path is the list of node (from start to end) representing the shortest path */ path.map(node => node.id));
+/* path is the list of nodes (from start to end) representing the shortest path */ path.map(node => node.id));
 /* → ['0-6', '0-5', '0-4', '1-4', '2-4', '3-4', '3-3',
       '4-3', '4-2', '4-1', '5-1', '6-1', '6-0']